ahatamiz/dals/README.md

 Official repositoy for Deep Active Lesion Segmentaion ( DALS ).

-DALS offers a fast levelset active contour model, implemented entirely in Tensorflow, that can be paired with any CNN for image segmentation.
+DALS offers a fast levelset active contour model, implemented entirely in Tensorflow, that can be paired with any CNN backbone for image segmentation.

 <img src="./Images/DALS_Framework.png" width="100%">